hossameldinmohamed/FourthDemoForAutomationEvent/README.md

 # Automation Framework
 Build framework for company tasks.
-This framework is designed for both **GUI** and **API** test automation, ensuring robust end-to-end testing capabilities.
+This framework is designed for both **GUI** test automation, ensuring robust end-to-end testing capabilities.
 This framework provides an efficient way to automate testing processes, ensuring reliability and performance in various environments.

 ### The main frameworks included in the project:
 * Selenium WebDriver
 * TestNG
 * Allure Report
 * Extent Reports
-* Apache POI (for data handling)

 ### Project Design:
 * Page Object Model (POM) design pattern